Couchtr26/Couchtr26/README.md

 **Builder.
 Coder.
 Relentless creator.**
 I don’t just write code — I ship tools people can *actually use*.
+> 🛠️ I don’t just code to learn — I code to build.
+> Every project I release is something you can actually use.
+> If it doesn’t make someone say “Holy hell, I can use this,” it isn’t done yet.

 From QR flyer generators to emotional companions, from file sorters to dev utilities — if it doesn’t exist yet, I’ll build it.